 As set forth in Article V, Section A, an appeal of the decision of the principal may be made to the Board of Trustees, which will make its decision based solely upon the record before it.
 All appeals to the Board must be in writing and submitted to the Board within ten (10) business days of the date of the principal's decision, unless the parents can show that extraordinary circumstances precluded them from doing so.
 The Board may adopt in whole or in part the decision of the principal.
-Final decisions of the Board may be appealed to the New York State Education Department within 30 days of the decision.
+Final decisions of the Board may be appealed to the New York State Education Department.

 New Dawn will follow procedures and policies set by the Department of Education A-443 regarding alternate instruction.
-During the time of suspension, students shall not be penalized academically unless the infraction is directly related to an academic activity such a cheating or plagiarism.
-A student who is suspended by the principal for more than five days who is awaiting his/her suspension hearing, will be provided with alternative instruction at a site other than the School.
+During the time of suspension, students shall not be penalized academically.
+A student who is suspended by the principal for more than ten days who is awaiting his/her suspension hearing, will be provided with alternative instruction at a site other than the School.
 Students who have IEP services will receive their related services as stated on their IEP as well as alternate instruction.